Iranian president lashes out at US as Iran marks Nuclear Day

 - Symptoms from stopping antidepressants are largely a mystery

-The nuclear agreement curbed and set caps on Tehran’s controversial nuclear enrichment program in exchange for relief from international sanctions.
+The nuclear agreement curbed Tehran’s controversial nuclear enrichment program in exchange for relief from international sanctions.

-Rouhani also reaffirmed his government’s commitment to the deal and said Iran would not be the first to violate it.
-He also stressed Iran is ready to reverse quickly to the situation before the deal, should the U.S. abandon it.
+Rouhani reaffirmed his government’s commitment to the deal and said Iran would not be the first to violate it.
+He also stressed Iran is ready to quickly revert to the situation before the deal, should the U.S. abandon it.

-“If they breach the deal, they will see its impacts within a week or less than a week,” Rouhani said.
+“If they breach the deal, they will see its impact within a week or less than a week,” Rouhani said.

 The spokesman for Iran’s Atomic Agency, Behrouz Kamalvandi, claimed that should the deal collapse, Iran would be able to restart the enrichment program and enrich uranium to the level of 20 percent within two days.
 Weapons-grade uranium is 90 percent enriched.

-Note: This story has been corrected to say that Trump extended the main sanctions waivers associated with the Iran nuclear deal in January but did not re-certify the deal.